eccentricdevotion/TARDIS/adaptive-presets.md

 ## Biomes and presets

-By default the plugin maps biomes to presets in the follwing way:
+By default the plugin maps biomes to presets in the following way:

 ### Beach, frozen river, river, snowy beach, stony shore
 BOAT